MicrosoftDocs/windows-dev-docs/hub/apps/design/style/acrylic.md

 In addition, only background acrylic will replace its translucency and texture with a solid color:
  - When an app window on desktop deactivates.
- - When the app is running on Xbox, HoloLens, or in tablet mode.
+ - When the app is running on Xbox, HoloLens, or in [tablet mode_ (Windows 10 only)](/windows-hardware/design/device-experiences/continuum).

 ### Legibility considerations

-It’s important to ensure that any text your app presents to users meets contrast ratios (see [Accessible text requirements](../accessibility/accessible-text-requirements.md)).
-We’ve optimized the acrylic resources such that text meets contrast ratios on top of acrylic.
+It's important to ensure that any text your app presents to users meets contrast ratios (see [Accessible text requirements](../accessibility/accessible-text-requirements.md)).
+We've optimized the acrylic resources such that text meets contrast ratios on top of acrylic.
 We don't recommend placing accent-colored text on your acrylic surfaces because these combinations are likely to not pass minimum contrast ratio requirements at the default 14px font size.
 Try to avoid placing [hyperlinks](../controls/hyperlinks.md) over acrylic elements.
 Also, if you choose to customize the acrylic tint color or opacity level, keep the impact on legibility in mind.

 ## Acrylic theme resources
-You can easily apply acrylic to your app’s surfaces using the XAML [AcrylicBrush](/windows/winui/api/microsoft.ui.xaml.media.acrylicbrush) or predefined AcrylicBrush theme resources.
-First, you’ll need to decide whether to use in-app or background acrylic.
+You can easily apply acrylic to your app's surfaces using the XAML [AcrylicBrush](/windows/winui/api/microsoft.ui.xaml.media.acrylicbrush) or predefined AcrylicBrush theme resources.
+First, you'll need to decide whether to use in-app or background acrylic.
 Be sure to review common app patterns described earlier in this article for recommendations.

-We’ve created a collection of brush theme resources for both background and in-app acrylic types that respect the app’s theme and fall back to solid colors as needed.
+We've created a collection of brush theme resources for both background and in-app acrylic types that respect the app's theme and fall back to solid colors as needed.
 For WinUI 2, these theme resources are located in the [AcrylicBrush themeresources file, in the microsoft-ui-xaml GitHub repo](https://github.com/microsoft/microsoft-ui-xaml/blob/6aed8d97fdecfe9b19d70c36bd1dacd9c6add7c1/dev/Materials/Acrylic/AcrylicBrush_19h1_themeresources.xaml#L11).
 Resources that include *Background* in their names represent background acrylic, while *InApp* refers to in-app acrylic.

 To paint a specific surface, apply one of the WinUI 2 theme resources to element backgrounds just as you would apply any other brush resource.